pricewaiter/docs/_misc/order-callback.md

 The Order Callback allows PriceWaiter to insert orders into your Ecommerce Platform.
 Our system will make a API call to your server with the details of a successful payment for an offer.

-*This feature is not needed for Magento or Shopify as they directly integrate order creation in your store.*
+*This feature is not needed for Shopify or Bigcommerce as they directly integrate order creation in your store.*

 Order Notification API URL / Endpoint
 -------------------------------------